Please enable JavaScript to view this site.

 This function can be used to split network features using a point or one or more feature(s) using an intersection line.
 You can split both linear features (lines) and polygon features (areas such as ProtectiveTubes, TrenchBoundary, and other polyline features).

-To split lines:
+To split features:

 1.Go to Toolbar > Edit > Split.

-Split with Point: The mouse pointer changes to a circle symbol.
+By Point: The mouse pointer changes to a circle symbol.
 Snapping is automatically activated and the network feature to be split is highlighted when you move over it.
 The mouse pointer can now be placed on the feature with a mouse click.

 The network rules validation running in the background may cause a slight delay when executing the snap function.

-Split with Line: The mouse pointer changes to a cross symbol.
+By Line: The mouse pointer changes to a cross symbol.
 You can now use the mouse to draw an intersecting line over one or more feature(s).
 Double-click to end the line.

 Split with line can split both linear features and polygon features (areas):